 The portion of the Incentive Fee based on income for each period will equal 50% of the period's excess income amount, until the cumulative Incentive Fee payments for the period equal 20% of the period's income amount distributed or distributable to stockholders as described in clause (A) of the preceding paragraph.
-Thereafter, the portion of the Incentive Fee based on income for the period will equal 20% of the period's remaining excess income amount.
+Thereafter, the portion of the Incentive Fee based on income for the period will equal 20% of the period's amount distributed or distributable to stockholders.

-For the three months ended March 31, 2015 and 2014, the Advisor earned \$11,061 and zero respectively, in Incentive Fees based on income from the Company.
+For the three months ended March 31, 2016 and 2015, the Advisor earned zero and \$11,061, respectively, in Incentive Fees based on income from the Company.